Current Scholars

 • Sydney received a B.S. in Chemical Engineering with an Emphasis in Nanotechnology from the University of Southern California.

-Kirsten Pfeffer - Ivy Foundation Scholar
+Kirsten Pfeffer - ARCS Scholar

 • Ph.D.
 Program - Molecular and Cellular Biology